sangtvo/Customer-Churn-Analysis/README.md

 General Information
 ---
-The project is part of a graduate course (_Data Mining and Analytics II_) at Western Governor's University.
 The raw data set contains 7,043 observations and 21 features.

 **To expand the project even further (originally binary logistic regression), decision trees and random forest analysis are added.**